ono-midori/ono-midori.github.io/techs/linuxmm.md

 ### Free Pages

-The API for the freeing of pages is a lot simpler and exists to help remember the order of the block to free as one disadvantage of a buddy allocator is that the caller has to remember the size of the original allocation.
+The API for the freeing of pages is a lot simpler, and exists to help remember the order of the block to free, because one disadvantage of a buddy allocator is that the caller has to remember the size of the original allocation.
 The API for freeing is listed in the table:

-- `void __free_pages(struct page *page, unsigned int order)`: Free an order number of pages from the given page
+- `void __free_pages(struct page *page, unsigned int order)`: Free an `order` number of pages from the given `page`
-- `void __free_page(struct page *page)`: Free a single page
+- `void __free_page(struct page *page)`: Free a single `page`
 - `void free_page(void *addr)`: Free a page from the given virtual address
 -
 The principal function for freeing pages is `__free_pages_ok()` and it should not be called directly.
 Instead the function `__free_pages()` is provided which performs simple checks first as indicated in the figure:

 ![](./pics/understand-html032.png)

 When a buddy is freed, Linux tries to coalesce the buddies together immediately if possible.
-This is not optimal as the worst case scenario will have many coalitions followed by the immediate splitting of the same blocks.
+This is not optimal, because the worst case scenario will have many coalitions followed by the immediate splitting of the same blocks.

 To detect if the buddies can be merged or not, Linux checks the bit corresponding to the affected pair of buddies in `free_area->map`.
 As one buddy has just been freed by this function, it is obviously known that at least one buddy is free.
 If the bit in the map is 0 after toggling, we know that the other buddy must also be free because if the bit is 0, it means both buddies are either both free or both allocated.
 If both are free, they may be merged.

 Calculating the address of the buddy is a well known concept.
-As the allocations are always in blocks of size 2<sup>k</sup>, the address of the block, or at least its offset within zone_mem_map will also be a power of 2<sup>k</sup>.
-The end result is that there will always be at least k number of zeros to the right of the address.
+As the allocations are always in blocks of size 2<sup>k</sup>, the address of the block, or at least its offset within `zone_mem_map` will also be a power of 2<sup>k</sup>.
+The end result is that there will always be at least *k* number of zeros to the right of the address.
 To get the address of the buddy, the *k*th bit from the right is examined.
 If it is 0, then the buddy will have this bit flipped.
 To get this bit, Linux creates a mask which is calculated as

 ```
  mask = ( 0 << k)